pmj-chosim/pmj-chosim/README.md

 I thrive on *optimizing systems* and *creating scalable architectures*.

 💙 I love **Open Source**!
-I've contributed to GitHub, Microsoft Azure OpenAI SDK Proxy, and other projects.
+I've contributed to GitHub Education, Microsoft Azure OpenAI SDK Proxy, and other projects.
 I've actively participated in open-source contributions like Hacktoberfest.

 📢 Beyond coding, I enjoy sharing knowledge and discussing ideas with others!